(615) 219-9181

 Are you striving to be more effective in converting disinterested strangers into loyal customers?

 Getting prospective customers who want to use your product or service takes some work.
 But it’s an essential business activity.
-This process is often referred to as putting customers through the lead gen funnel.
+This process is often referred to as putting customers through the lead generation funnel.

-One of the most common marketing models that brands use to create an effective lead gen funnel is the AIDA model.
+One of the most common marketing models that brands use to create an effective lead generation funnel is the AIDA model.
 The AIDA model of marketing is a framework that structures prospects into four phases of purchase: Awareness, Interest, Desire, and Action.

 This strategy is used for creating effective marketing and advertising campaigns that promote content to targets based on where they are in the buying cycle.